-NSS Beth El’s Social Action Committee helps individuals and families work together to perform meaningful mitzvot that benefit both our Jewish Community and the larger community around us.
+NSS Beth El’s Social Action Committee provides opportunities for individuals and families to work together and perform meaningful mitzvot that benefit both our Jewish Community and the greater community around us.
 We believe that congregants of all ages grow from the experience of volunteering and giving through programs that emphasize the core values of tikkun olam.

-We host many on-going and special mitzvah programs throughout the year, so we’re sure you will find a project and cause that speaks to you and your values.
-Are we missing something, or do you have a project idea you think others would also love?
-We want to take your strengths and put them to work!
-Contact us with your ideas.
+We host several on-going and special mitzvah programs throughout the year, so we’re sure you will find a project and cause that speaks to you and your values.
+If there are other projectsor ideas you’d like to make us aware of, please contact us and share them.

 Click here for details about this year’s event!
 For the past 20 years, Beth El has participated in a program called the Thanksgiving Mitzvah Project.
 Through a partnership with a local school in Waukegan Illiniois, local families in need of food support are identified.
 Beth El then requests that congregants sign up to purchase and pack a basket of items that are taken up to the school and distributed.
 Over the years the project has grown, and now provides hundreds of baskets per year.
 We recently added Moraine Township Food Pantry to our basket recipient list.
 We encourage any and all members to participate in this rewarding annual event.